 At least I’ve narrowed it down to 2.

-What these two pies have in common is that the pecans get stir-fried in melted butter.
-As the pecans toast in the pan, the butter melts and browns.
-Meanwhile, the pecans soak up the flavor of the butter.
+What these two pies have in common is browned butter.
+The pecans release their oils after being toasted, then soak up the flavor of the butter.

 The first pie is great for people who like pecans, but don’t care for traditional pecan pie’s strong dark corn syrup flavor.
 It has great flavor and always sets up nicely.
 The cream tones down ths sugar, so don’t try to leave that out or the pie might be sweeter than you like.